-MINI Countryman hybrid interior & comfort
+MINI Countryman hybrid interior, dashboard & comfort

 Well designed and with good infotainment, the Countryman's interior is comfortable and solid

 We like the well-built interior of the regular MINI Countryman and it’s the same story with this hybrid version.
 It has the same decent perceived quality and characterful round central infotainment display.

 As part of its mid-2020 update, the Countryman got a new five-inch driver's display which sits behind the steering wheel, replacing the previous model's traditional dials.
 It's the same screen that features on the MINI Electric, showing important information about speed, battery charge and fuel.

 The seats are a touch firm and the standard manual adjustment is awkward to use sometimes, but the seats are generally comfortable and most drivers will be able to find a natural-feeling driving position.